Gymnodactylus amarali

-Gymnodactylus amarali is a species of lizard in the family Phyllodactylidae.
+Gymnodactylus amarali is a species of gecko in the family Phyllodactylidae.
 The species is endemic to Brazil.
+Their main consumption comes from termites that are found in their environment.

 Etymology

 The specific name, amarali, is in honor of Brazilian herpetologist Afrânio Pompílio Gastos do Amaral.

 Habitat

 The preferred natural habitat of G. amarali is savanna.
+Most commonly, the amarali habitats the Cerrado, a tropical savanna in Brazil.